 The same documents which mentioned Christmas Island (which were printed in the Sonic Adventure 2 Birthday Pack) offer an alternate, whimsical story in which Sonic the Hedgehog was originally a fictional character created by Mary Garnet, who used him in a series of children's novels.
 Inspired by her husband and his dream of being the first man to break the sound barrier, the character adorned the back of his jacket at the airfield he worked, becoming a mascot to those who worked alongside him.
 After an attempt to succeed in this dream turned tragic, both the man and and the hedgehog were slowly forgotten of as time moved on.
 Decades pass, and a young camerawoman attends an airshow at the same field, wearing the hedgehog-adorned jacket she recently bought at a flea market, remembering the character from her childhood.
 Getting caught up in an accident that occurs, she finds herself saved by a mysterious force, who she later finds was Sonic the Hedgehog, a blue blur and familiar shoes being found in her developed pictures.
 However, this story has never been referenced in the games, and only acknowledged by the creators of Sonic the Hedgehog as an alternate fictional story, solely intended to grab people's attention to the Mega Drive original.

-Sonic the Hedgehog is a 15 year old blue hedgehog who lives in no particular locale on the planet Earth, instead choosing to travel the world looking for fun and adventure wherever he goes.
+Sonic the Hedgehog is a super fast blue hedgehog who lives in no particular locale on the planet Earth, instead choosing to travel the world looking for fun and adventure wherever he goes.
 While he may be a drifter, that doesn't mean he only cares about himself.
 Over the course of the games, Sonic meets other people whom he becomes close with, such as the over-eager sidekick Miles "Tails" Prower, the friendly rival Knuckles the Echidna, and the obsessive fangirl Amy Rose.
 While some games show Sonic as more of an a-typical hero than others, traditionally he is someone who plays by his own rules, while maintaining a strong sense of justice.
 Even though he looks out for the underdog, he does not dedicate his life to romanticized ideals, oftentimes fighting Dr. Eggman for the fun and adventure of it all.
 While he doesn't let others dictate his actions, he won't hesitate if his friends are in trouble, and though he maintains a calm and cool attitude, he knows when to get serious when the stakes are high.

 Sonic is known for his 'attitude', which is shown through his smugness and sarcasm.
 Sonic sometimes likes to show off in order to 'look cool'.
 He is often shown posing or adjusting his gloves or shoes.
 He is also often noted to be impatient and sometimes have a hot temper.

-Sonic also has the capability of transforming into a super-powered version of himself through the use of whatever mystical item Sonic has to collect during his adventures, such as the Chaos Emeralds, the Super Emeralds, and the World Rings.
-Among his many transformations are Super Sonic, Hyper Sonic, and Darkspine Sonic.
-It is usually this transformation that drives the final confrontation in each installment of the Sonic the Hedgehog series.
+Sonic has the capability of transforming into a super-powered version of himself through the use of powerful items he has collected during his adventures, such as the Chaos Emeralds, the Super Emeralds, the World Rings, and Excalibur.
+Among his many transformations are Super Sonic, Hyper Sonic, Darkspine Sonic, and Excalibur Sonic.
+While Sonic can still drown in his Super Sonic transformation, he cannot while being Hyper Sonic.

 Due to the fractured nature of bringing Sonic into other mediums, Sonic's origin story has not remained consistent when transformed into television, comic books, or even localized for Western markets.
 Because of this, there are many conflicting origin stories regarding the character "Sonic the Hedgehog."